Yad L'Achim

 Yad L'Achim (יד לאחים, "hand for brothers") is a Haredi Jewish organization operating in Israel focusing on outreach, counter-missionary work, and opposition to interfaith marriage.
 Yad L'Achim is made up of both paid staff and volunteers, and is largely supported by donations, both from Israel and the Diaspora.

-The organization opposes Arab-Jewish marriages, aiming to rescue Jewish women and children from what it describes as abusive relationships with Arab men.
+The organization opposes Arab-Jewish marriages, aiming to remove Jewish women and children from what it describes as abusive relationships with Arab men.
 They claim these operations are initiated based on requests from the women themselves or their concerned family members.
 The group has faced allegations of harassment and persecution from Christian missionaries in Israel, who claim to have been targeted by Yad L'Achim for their proselytizing activities.
 Critics claim that the organization's methods are aggressive and infringe on religious freedoms, leading to tensions within the diverse religious landscape of Israel.

 History

 Yad L'Achim was formed in 1950, with the stated goal of "helping new immigrants to the newly-born country to find a suitable religious framework".
 Over time, the founders were disturbed by emerging missionary efforts in the new State, and then, later, by assimilation.
 It then shifted a major part of its activities to combatting these two issues.

 Yad L'Achim has other departments as well, including one devoted to the spiritual absorption of immigrants from the Commonwealth of Independent States, and one that helps enroll children in religious schools.